3geek14/Realms/Omnibus.md

 spellcaster must list every spell their familiar grants them in their spellbook as if they have learned the spell.

-If they learn the spell Familiar a second (or third) time, they may alter the abilities of their familiar upon completion of each learning.
+If they learn the spell Familiar [additional times]{.new}, they may alter the abilities of their familiar upon completion of each learning.
 If the spellcaster unlearns a use of the spell Familiar, the familiar they have then becomes weaker and must be adjusted accordingly.